teodelcastillo/RAGv2-Fligoo/backend/API_DOCUMENTATION.md

 **List Sessions:** `GET /api/chat/sessions/` – returns only the sessions owned by the authenticated user (staff users can see all sessions).

-**Security Notes:**
+**Notes:**
+- `document_slugs` is optional and can be an empty array `[]` or omitted entirely
+- When documents are provided, they will be used as context for all messages in the session
+- When no documents are provided, the session functions as a general-purpose chat without document context
-- Users can only attach documents they own or documents marked as public.
+- Users can only attach documents they own or documents marked as public
-- Once created, every message in the session is restricted to the pre-approved documents.

 ---

 ### 8. Chat Messages Endpoint

-Send a message within a session and receive the AI response enriched with document chunks.
+Send a message within a session and receive the AI response.
+If the session has documents associated, the response will be enriched with relevant document chunks as context.
+If no documents are associated, the chat functions as a general conversation.

 **Endpoint:** `POST /api/chat/messages/`